xueqingz/terraform-provider-xenserver/docs/data-sources/vm.md

 ### Optional

+- `include_snapshot` (Boolean) True if you want include snapshot in return items, default to be false
+- `include_template` (Boolean) True if you want include template in return items, default to be false
 - `name_label` (String) The name of the virtual machine
 - `uuid` (String) The UUID of the virtual machine